 I’ll Be Home for Christmas (Because I Have a Paid Holiday)

-When it comes to Christmas Day, nearly all employers, 95%, offer paid time off and about half, 52%, include Christmas Eve as a paid holiday.
-For New Year’s celebrations, 96% offer New Year’s Day as a paid holiday and 30% offer New Year’s Eve.
+When it comes to Christmas Day, nearly all employers, 95%, offer paid time off, and about half, 48%, include Christmas Eve as a paid holiday.
+For New Year’s celebrations, 97% offer New Year’s Day as a paid holiday, and 31% offer New Year’s Eve.

-A lucky 9% of organizations offer the full week between Christmas Day and New Year’s Eve as paid holiday time and for flexibility, 44% of employers offer one or more paid floating holidays—most commonly offering one or two days.
+A lucky 12% of organizations offer the full week between Christmas Day and New Year’s Eve as paid holiday time and, for flexibility, 47% of employers offer one or more paid floating holidays—most commonly offering one or two days.

-Most commonly, employers offer ten vacation days at one year of service and increase in increments of five days at serviceyear milestones: 15 paid vacation days at five years employed and 20 vacation days at the ten year mark.
-The number of PTO days offered are a little more varied, with ten days at one year of service being the most common option and time varying widely in ongoing years.
+Most commonly, employers offer ten vacation days after one year of service and increase that amount in increments of five days at service-year milestones: 15 paid vacation days at five years of employment and 20 vacation days at the ten-year mark.
+The number of PTO days offered is a little more varied, with ten days at one year of service being the most common option and time varying widely in ongoing years.

-For employees who haven’t used all of their yearly vacation time, 66% of employers allow their employees to carry over unused vacation or PTO to future years.
+For employees who haven’t used all of their accrued vacation time, 69% of employers allow their employees to carry over unused vacation or PTO to future years.

-Looking for even more detailed benchmarking data on vacation time or any other benefits topic?
-Check out the report: Employee Benefits Survey, 2016 Results.
+Looking for even more detailed benchmarking data on vacation time or any other benefits topic, including health care and retirement plans?
+Check out the report: Employee Benefits Survey: 2018 Results.